doctor-budoka/punch-card/README.md

 2. Run 'cargo build -- release'.
 The executable will then appear in `/target/release/punch`
 3. Copy it to somewhere on your PATH

-Alternatively, you can run the included install.sh after you have cloned your repository, provided you have a `/usr/local/bin/` directory.
-You will also need to add `usr/local/bin/` to your path if it hasn't been added already.
+Alternatively, you can run the included `install.sh` after you have cloned your repository, provided you have a `/usr/local/bin/` directory.
+You will also need to add `usr/local/bin/` to your PATH if it hasn't been added already.